-One of our biggest projects of the year—in fact, it takes most of the year to bring it all together—is our list of 35 Innovators Under 35, a feature whose origins date to the late 1990s.
+One of our biggest projects of the year is our list of 35 Innovators Under 35, a feature whose origins date to the late 1990s.

 The good news for us is that we don’t have to do it all ourselves—we get help from you.
 Over the past 18 years our readers have helped to nominate such notable folks as Mark Zuckerberg (2007), Jack Dorsey (2008), Andrew Ng (2008), Danah Boyd (2010), Feng Zhang (2013), and Julie Shah (2014).
 The nominations from readers number in the hundreds and are subsequently whittled down by the editors.
 Then they’re sent to a panel of esteemed judges with expertise in varied realms of the tech world.

 So who are we looking for?
 We’re looking for people doing interesting work with software, nanomaterials, biotechnology, artificial intelligence, robotics, computing, energy, electronics, and the Internet.
 What we’re most interested in seeing is a specific achievement.
-We don’t just want someone with an armful of degrees or patents.
 We like to be able to answer the question: What’s the innovation here?
-What, specifically, did this person achieve that hasn’t been done before in quite this way?
+What did this person achieve that hasn’t been done before in quite this way?
 How is this person working toward solving a major technology problem that could make a huge difference in people’s lives?

-We have no idea who’ll end up on next year’s list, because it’s not in our hands.
+We have no idea who’ll end up on this year’s list, because it’s not in our hands.
 That’s up to you.